rust-qt/ritual/README.md

 - Stable Rust >= 1.9.
 - `libclang-dev`.
 Mainly developed with version 3.5, but higher versions should be compatible as well.
 - cmake >= 3.0.
-- C++ compiler compatible with the Rust toolchain in use.
+- make and C++ compiler compatible with the Rust toolchain in use.
+On OS X, the command line developer tools are needed, but full Xcode installation is not needed.
-- make.
 - The C++ library to wrap, built for the same toolchain as Rust.

 If you have multiple versions of Qt on your machine (for example, obtained via online installer) and you want to build against a specific version, modify `PATH` environment variable so that `qmake` command of the correct Qt version is available. `cpp_to_rust` uses `qmake` command to find library paths.